THE BELLUM DEORUM INTERPRETATION

 Now, to make this game way more interesting: you can also use your moves destructively to sabotage your opponent.
 Possible wrench-in-gear scenarios include:

-• Inciting end-times hickeys such as war, genocide, or nuclear holocaust among your opponent’s sentient populations.
+• Inciting end-times scenarios such as war, genocide, or nuclear holocaust among your opponent’s sentient populations.

 • Attempting modifications to the course of asteroids without your opponent noticing, triggering mass (or worldwide) extinction when the opposition’s planets are hit.